Weruva Caloric Melody Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 As a group, the brand features an average protein content of 40% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 37% for the overall product line.

 Above-average protein.
 Below-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the pea products, legumes and alfalfa meal, this looks like the profile of a kibble containing a significant amount of meat.

-Weruva Caloric Melody is a meat-based dry dog food using a significant amount of lamb, chicken or turkey meals as its main sources of animal protein, thus earning the brand 5 stars.
+Weruva Caloric Melody is a meat-based dry dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.

 Weruva Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
 If there are no recalls listed in this section, we have not yet reported any events.

 To learn why our ratings have nothing to do with a product’s recall history, please visit our Dog Food Recalls FAQ page.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.